 - 1. New development must help rebuild and reinforce the existing urban fabric of the Village.
-New structures must continue the pattern and rhythm of the existing buildings, and the scale must remain consistent with the historic development of the Village and supportive of the use of the environment by pedestrians. - 2.
+New structures must continue be compatible with the pattern and rhythm of the existing buildings, and the scale must remain consistent in with the historic development of the Village and supportive of the use of the environment by pedestrians. - 2.
 Encourage new building technologies and design approaches that will enrich the current architectural mix through innovative design that illustrates how to achieve sustainable design goals and ads to the expressive variety of Village architecture.

-The standards build on the existing urban pattern of buildings and open spaces, and amend it with new concepts and technologies so that the integrity of the environment is reinforced and updated with current though about design, technology and environmentalism.
+The standards build on the existing urban pattern of buildings and open spaces, and spaces and amend it with new concepts and technologies so that the integrity of the environment is reinforced and updated with current though about design, technology and environmentalism.
+Furthermore, it is recognized that increased density (3 and 4 story buildings) is needed in order for positive redevelopment to be fiscally viable, and to enliven the district.